Nothing Happens (Twice)A show directed by Ursula Martinez and inspired by Samuel Beckett

 In June 2019, we presented work in progress as part of Ovalhouse’s FirstBites season, to regional programmers Salisbury Arts Centre and to the Audience Club at Proteus Creation Space in Basingstoke.

-This is show is in its final stage of development, with the premiere at Salisbury Playhouse planned for March 2021 followed by a UK tour of venues that include South Street Arts in Reading, Plymouth Drum, Proteus in Basingstoke, Oxford Playhouse, Harrogate Theatre and the Lowry in Salford, supported by a range of audience development activities.
+This show is in its final stage of development, with the premiere at Royal Theatre Plymouth planned for March 2021 followed by a UK tour supported by a range of audience development activities.

 To book this show in your venue or for more production details contact us.